Alberto195/Titanic/README.md

 # Titanic
-Neural network to solve the titanic problem
+Neural network to solve the titanic problem.
+Because it is shallow its accuracy varies a lot from 0.7 to 0.8.

 # Results
 Train on 891 samples